dustin/logic-ws2812/README.md

 ## Installing

-In the Develoepr tab in Logic preferences, specify the path for loading new plugins, then copy the built plugin into that location:
+In the Developer tab in Logic preferences, specify the path for loading new plugins, then copy the built plugin into that location:

     cp release/* /path/specified/in/Logic/preferences